Step 1. Get purchase ready

 Exchange of contracts

-Get insurance to protect you and your home
+Get insurance that protects you and your home

 You should also consider life insurance or critical illness cover to help protect you and your family if the unexpected happens.